-I will be totally honest here and say that I haven’t conducted much research about these things.
-I am just sharing with your some of the information I have heard before.
-Regardless, I will take my chances on any and all of those being good things for me as a nursing mom.
+I will be totally honest here and say that I haven’t conducted much research into these things.
+I am just sharing some of the information I have heard before.
+Regardless, I will take my chances on any and all of those being good things for me as a breastfeeding mom.

 When to pump while breastfeeding newborn?

 You should be given some recommendations from your medical care team before you leave the hospital.
-They will likely instruct you to begin pumping around 3 weeks if that is a route you plan to go.
+They will likely instruct you to begin pumping around 3 weeks if that is what you plan to do.

 If you are exclusively pumping, you’ll want to start pumping when start to notice that your baby is getting agitated.
 Usually, that is about every 2-3 hours.
 Sometimes, I could squeeze in 4 hours between feedings, but I couldn’t depend on that being the case.

-The best way to start pumping is to wait until you notice that your milk has regulated.
+When figuring out how and when to start using a breast pump, wait until you notice that your milk has regulated.
 What I mean is that you feel like you’re giving your baby the milk they need, and you don’t feel “full” afterward.
 That will likely take a few weeks to get to that point.

-What are some great pumping breast milk tips?
+What are some great tips for pumping breast milk?

 There are so many great resources available, and I could seriously write an entire post on this topic.
 I will share with you two of the biggest things I didn’t learn about until later in my pumping journey.